-- Use a 50/50 combination of LS (new store-bought sand or used sand from an established aquarium) and non-living sand.
-By mixing the two together (called seeding) you save money, and the LS converts the non-living portion of the sand into LS over a shortened period of time, as the biological bacteria and living organisms multiply and populate the non-living sand.
+- Use a 50/50 combination of live sand (new store-bought sand or used sand from an established aquarium) and non-living sand.
+By mixing the two together (called seeding) you save money, and the live sand converts the non-living portion of the sand into live sand over a shortened period of time, as the biological bacteria and living organisms multiply and populate the non-living sand.

 - Use nothing but non-living sand.
 All sand eventually becomes live over time, due to the nitrogen cycling process.
 However, starting from scratch requires much more time to develop live sand.

 If you have a new aquarium in the initial stages of the nitrogen cycling process or one that's still in the process of completing its cycle, you can use the seeding method to kick-start or speed up of this transition.
 For an aquarium that has been running for some time, seeding can also enhance the strength of its existing biological filter base.

 Unless you are going to be using the Jaubert/Plenum method of filtration, you should avoid excessive amounts of live sand.
 The sand bed becomes too thick, which allows unwanted dissolved organic compounds to get trapped, contributing to the growth of undesirable micro- and macro-algae.
 Here are some suggested amounts of live sand to use from noted experts:

 - In his book Simplified Reefkeeping, author Robert Metelsky recommends a thickness of approximately 1 3/4 to 2 inches, which calculates to 1.45 pounds of sand per gallon, or 80 pounds for a 55-gallon tank.